 - Architecture — how the SDK packages fit together

-- Protocol Detection — the cascade that identifies x402, L402, and hybrid formats
+- Protocol Detection — how adapters identify x402, L402, and hybrid formats in parallel

 - Budget & Safety — spending limits and safety guarantees